ElTitoDG/S.M.S_Unix_Version/README.md

 - `printChar(char ch, int n)` - This function prints a specified character `ch` a certain number of times, as determined by the integer value `n`.
 - `title()` - The `title` function clears the terminal screen and displays a stylized title for the Student Management System.
-- `mainmenu()` - This function displays the main menu options for users to interact with the program.
+- `mainMenu()` - This function displays the main menu options for users to interact with the program.
 - `checkIfFileExists(const char *filename)` - This function checks the existence of a specified file in the current directory.
 - `printFileContent(const char *filename)` - This function reads the content of a file and prints it to the console.
 - `password()` - The `password` function allows users to set a new password for the Student Management System.
 It prompts the user for input and saves the password in a file named `password.txt`.